A pointwise cubic average for two commuting transformations: Applications to pointwise results

 \section{Applications to pointwise results}

 We apply results in previous sections to deduce some convergence results.
 We remark that if $S^i$ is the identity for some $i\neq 0$, the averages we consider in this section reduce to the Birkhoff ergodic theorem.
 So the difficult case is when the systems $(X,\mu,S)$ and $(X,\mu,T)$ are free, and we make this assumption throughout this section.
+Since the averages we consider can be deduced by proving them in an extension of $X$, by Theorem \ref{MagicFree} we may assume that $(X,\mu,S,T)$ is a magic free ergodic system.
+By Theorem \ref{QStrictlyErgodic}, we may take a strictly topological model $(\widehat{X},\widehat{S},\widehat{T})$ for $X$ such that $(\Q_{S,T}(\widehat{X}), \mathcal{G}_{\widehat{S},\widehat{T}})$ is strictly ergodic.
+So (omitting the symbol $\wh{\quad}$ to simplify notation), throughout all this section we assume that $(X,\mu,S,T)$ is a magic free ergodic system and that $(\Q_{S,T}({X}), \mathcal{G}_{{S},{T}})$ is strictly ergodic.